Style-Validator/style-validator/README.md

 - Can not validate Computed Style (It can validate only syntax)
 - Can not validate Adaptability of between CSS properties and HTML tags

 ## Risky CSS Property cause...

-- Really Many BUGS&amp;MEANINGLESS PATCHES :(
+- Really Many Bugs&amp;Meaningless Patches :(
 - Interrupting creative ideas :(
 - Loss of valuable engineer’s life :(

-and...

-These is not creative works.
-These is interrupt creative thinking.

 Style Validator is solution that resolves these problems.

 ## Style Validator gives you...